 The IV lounge is best avoided due to their limited regulation and lack of transparency, but there are other providers and reasons to use these tools.
 Men and women who struggle with alcohol or drug substance disorder may benefit from this type of therapy.
 In these cases, our licensed technician administers care with the goal of restoring the body’s hydration and nutrient levels to optimum levels.

-At Florida House Experience, we provide IV therapy in a controlled environment and with very specific goals.
+At FHE Health, we provide IV therapy in a controlled environment and with very specific goals.
 These include the following:

 - Providing important vitamins and nutrients to the body at a critical time is essential, helping you overcome the nutrient depletion common with addiction